davrec72/clang-meta/README.md

 cmake --build . --target clang-wreflection
 ```

-9. Navigate to `build/include`, make sure a `client_reflection_impl.hpp` file has been created.
-Make note of the full path to it.
-Also, in `build/bin`, there should be a `clang++` executable/shortcut.
-Make note of the full path to that too -- you will need it shortly to instruct your IDE to use it as your CXX compiler.
+9. Navigate to `build/include`, and make sure a `c++` directory has been created, as well as a `client_reflection_impl.hpp` file.
+Make note of the full path to the latter.
+Also, in `build/bin`, there should be `clang` and `clang++` executables or shortcuts.
+Make note of the full path to those as well -- you will need them shortly to instruct your IDE to use them as your C/CXX compilers.

 10. Open `clang-meta/examples/include/client_reflection_impl.hpp` file.
-It is intended to be a helper shortcut to your root `client_reflection_impl.hpp`.
+It is intended to be a helper shortcut to your main `client_reflection_impl.hpp`.
 Right now it contains a relative path that is probably correct for now.
 But it would be best to change that to the absolute path to your `/.../clang-meta/build/include/client_reflection_impl.hpp`, in case you want to move examples/include around later.

 11. Open your IDE -- I highly recommend XCode for Mac users; its code completer works very well for our purposes, whereas e.g. CLion's does not.
 You may need to try a few out.